Adelaide Festival Theatre under Construction.

 I have had Coulrophobia since being a child when my Dad took me to a small Aussie circus behind the Maid of Auckland Hotel on South Road, Edwardstown in South Australia.

-It would have been in the mid to late 1950s.
+It would have been in the mid 1950s.

-He barked like a dog and I was so terrified that I screamed like a little girlie and have been mortified by Clowns ever since.
+He barked like a dog and I was so terrified that I screamed like a little girlie and ran away and have been mortified by Clowns ever since.

 People thought I was joking when I couldn’t bear to watch “Bozo” or was it “Bobo” the Clown on Channel 9 Kid’s Television in the late 1950s in Adelaide?

 It’s all true you know and strangely enough my nine year old grandson Seamus is now a sufferer.